JonFD4/Connect4/README.md

 ![play again validation](assets/Connect4features/play-again-validation.png)

 *Play again validation*
-play agian feature request either `yes` or `no`.
-If it is `yes`, they game restarts, displaying the landing page and game mode choices.
+play agian feature requests either `yes` or `no`.
+If it is `yes`, the game restarts, displaying the landing page and game mode choices.
 <br>
 <br>

 ![play again error handling](assets/Connect4features/play-again-error-handling.png) *play again error handlin* <br>
-If user input the wrong data, the prompt is set up to keep asking until user inserts either `yes` or `no`.
+If user inputs the wrong data, the prompt is set up to keep asking until user inserts either `yes` or `no`.

 ---
 <br>